Race and crime in the United States: Socioeconomic factors

 Evidence supporting the role of structural factors in high black crime rates comes from multiple studies.
 For example, Robert J. Sampson has reported that most of the reason violent crime rates are so high among blacks originates mainly from unemployment, economic deprivation, and family disorganization.
 Specifically, he found that "the scarcity of employed black men increases the prevalence of families headed by females in black communities" and that the increased prevalence of such families in turn results in family disruption that significantly increases black murder and robbery rates.
-Sampson, et al. and Phillips have reported that at least half of the black-white homicide offending differential is attributable to structural neighborhood factors like parents' marital status and social context.
-Multiple other studies have found a link between black crime rates and structural factors, such as single-parent families and structural inequality.
+Sampson et al. (2005) and Phillips (2002) have reported that at least half of the black-white homicide offending differential is attributable to structural factors such as parental marital status and social context.
+Other studies linked black crime and arrest rates to structural factors such as family instability, single parenting, pre-existing neighborhood crime rates, concentrated poverty, low educational attainment, low local collective efficacy, and local social inequality.
+Krivo and Peterson (1996) and McNulty and Bellair (2003a, 2003b) found neighborhood disadvantage to explain black and white differences in violent crime.

-While there is a correlation between blacks and Hispanics and crime, the data imply a much stronger tie between poverty and crime than crime and any racial group, when gender is taken into consideration.
-The direct correlation between crime and class, when factoring for race alone, is relatively weak.
-When gender, and familial background are factored, class correlates more strongly with crime than race or ethnicity.
-Studies indicate that areas with low socioeconomic status may have the greatest correlation of crime with young and adult males, regardless of racial composition, though its effect on females is negligible.
-A 1996 study looking at data from Columbus, Ohio found that differences in disadvantage in city neighborhoods explained the vast majority of the difference in crime rates between blacks and whites, and two 2003 studies looking at violent offending among juveniles reached similar conclusions.
+Dunaway et al. (2000) found social class alone to exert little influence on adult criminality.
+Finding that social class was related to criminal involvement for people who are not white, they suggest that class may interact with race in relation to crime.
+Vélez et al. (2003) concluded that, within residentially segregated cities, white advantages in homeownership, median income, college graduation, and employment better explain racial homicide rate differences than do black disadvantages.
+Wright and Younts (2009) found that some social variables, such as higher religiosity, stronger family ties, and lower alcohol consumption, reduced black crime rates.